 What is ARV and how is it calculated?

-ARV stands for After Repaired Value.
-The ARV of a house reflects the value of the property after it has been rehabbed, not in its current condition.
-To calculate the ARV of a house, an appraiser will go and look at the property to determine its current value, and then the value after it is repaired, based on a repair list submitted by Rehab Financial.
+If you’re thinking about flipping a property, you might be wondering “what does ARV mean?” as you come across the term in your preparation.
+ARV takes the value of the final rehabbed property into consideration and serves as a way to determine how much money you should put into an investment.
+To calculate ARV, an appraiser will go and look at the property to determine its current value, and then the value after it is repaired, based on a repair list submitted by Rehab Financial.

-For example: If the ARV determine by the appraiser is $250,000, Rehab Financial will lend you 65% of that, or $162,500.
+Here’s a basic example of calculating a maximum loan amount from ARV: If the ARV determined by the appraiser is $250,000, Rehab Financial will lend you 70% of that, or $162,500.